Ralph Vaughan Williams

 Folk Songs of the Four Seasons

 Vaughan Williams wrote his Folk Songs of the Four Seasons in 1949, the year he turned 77.
 One might think he had little left to say in the realm of folk song arrangement, a process he had first undertaken more than forty years previously, but Julian Onderdonk sees some of these new settings as “among the most interesting of his entire career” (Cambridge Companion, 145).
 The work, classified by Vaughan Williams as a cantata, is written for the not-so-common combination of women’s voices and orchestra.
 It was composed for the National Federation of Women’s Institutes and received its premiere on 15 June 1950 at the Royal Albert Hall.
 The concert was of the sort Vaughan Williams encouraged through his entire career, involving as many amateurs as possible.
-In this case the vocalists were the massed choirs of the National Federation, for the jaw-dropping total of 3,000 singers (a far cry from the performance I sang (May 2015), with the twenty voices of Concentus Women’s Chorus and a chamber component of the Rochester Philharmonic Orchestra).
+In this case the vocalists were the massed choirs of the National Federation, for the jaw-dropping total of 3,000 singers (a far cry from the performance I sang in May 2015, with the twenty voices of Concentus Women’s Chorus and a chamber component of the Rochester Philharmonic Orchestra).

 The cantata is organized in four sections, one for each season, with a Prologue at the very beginning.
 The structure is as follows: